 Assessments not already listed in the Acceptable Evidence of Proficiency section must be submitted to the NJDOE for approval.
 The assessment list will be updated annually or when new assessments are approved.

 Do English Language Learners (ELLs) have to demonstrate proficiency in their native language and English?

 Yes.
-ELLs must demonstrate proficiency in English either through ACCESS for ELLs scores taken during the junior year or by meeting the English language arts graduation requirements.
-ELLs must also demonstrate proficiency in a language other than English through any of the assessments listed in the Acceptable Evidence of Proficiency section.
+ELLs may demonstrate English language proficiency attaining the English language arts graduation requirements or by achieving a score of at least 4 on all sections (e.g. listening, speaking, reading, and writing) on Tier B or Tier C of the ACCESS for ELLs assessment during their junior year of high school.
+ELLs may also demonstrate proficiency in a language other than English through any of the assessments listed in the Acceptable Evidence of Proficiency section.

-In addition to demonstrating English proficiency through any of the NJDOE English Language Arts graduation requirements, students must demonstrate proficiency in another language through any of the assessments below.
+To demonstrate proficiency in another language, school districts may offer or accept scores on any of the approved assessments below.
 Click on the hyperlinked assessment titles to learn which languages are tested.